Set Command Window Preferences

-You can customize the visual display of the Command Window and command output within it.
+You can customize the visual display and behavior of the Command Window and the command output within it using Command Window preferences.

 On the Home tab, in the Environment section, click Preferences.
-Select MATLAB > Command Window, and then adjust preference options as described in the following table.
+Select MATLAB > Command Window, and then adjust the options as described in the following table.

 Some Command Window preferences are not available in MATLAB® Online™.